2017 ACNM Region 1 Meeting

 Location, Getting There, and Where to Stay

 It is about 5 minutes off the NY State Thruway (I-87) exit 19.
 When exiting the Thruway, take the Washington Avenue exit (second exit) at the roundabout.
 The hotel is on the right about a quarter of a mile down the road.
+The Trailways of NY bus station is about a 10 minute walk away.
 It is a one hour drive from the Albany NY airport and a 45 minute drive from Stewart airport in New Windsor, NY.
 Amtrak trains run to the station in Rhinecliff, NY, a 20 minute drive away.

 We have a block of rooms reserved at the Best Western on Friday and Saturday.
 The rate is $149 for Friday night and $199 for Saturday night.
 There are numerous other hotels in the Kingston area in addition to Bed and Breakfasts and Airbnb options.
 We are offering a small number of student midwives the option of free indoor campout-style lodging at the Hudson Valley Midwifery Center, about a 10-minute walk from the hotel.
 Contact email@example.com after registering if you are a student and are interested in this option.
 We recommend arranging lodging as soon as possible because mid-October is a very popular tourist season for the Hudson Valley!